clbrge/svelte-proxied-store/README.md

 export default cache
 ```

-Be very careful with this kind of advanced usage to have correct
-conditions in place to avoid an infinite loop (page subscribe to
-property 'x' -> proxy call the loading data for 'x' -> emit() after
-load -> the proxy has no correct stop conditions, etc).
+When using this advanced approach, it is important to ensure that you have the correct conditions in place to avoid an infinite loop (e.g., page subscribes to property 'x' -> proxy calls the loading data for 'x' -> emit() after load -> the proxy has no correct stop conditions, and so on).
+With careful implementation, this strategy can be an effective way to optimize data loading in your application.

 ### svelte-ethers-store and svelte-web3